MacAaronGlacey/mispLLMsGalaxy/README.md

     cd mispLLMsGalaxy
     ```

-3. Use this project in order get a JSON file that contains every public model from https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard:
+3. Use this project in order get a JSON file that contains every public model from the open_llm_leaderboard :

     [scrape-open-llm-leaderboard](https://github.com/Weyaxi/scrape-open-llm-leaderboard)